mattiamorosi/wallet_web_app/README.md

 To use the application, you have to run both the Verifier (https://github.com/mattiamorosi/Verifier) and the Identity Provider (https://github.com/mattiamorosi/IdentityProvider).

 In the communication with the Verifier and the Identity Provider, HTTPS with self-signed certificates is used.
-To be able to use the wallet application, it is necessary to open a route of both of them on the browser (e.g., by clicking on https://127.0.0.1:8443/createUserVC for the Verifier and on https://127.0.0.1:8443/createIdentity for the Identity Provider) and to consent the communication.
+To be able to use the wallet application, it is necessary to start the Verifier and the Identity provider, to open a route of each of them on the browser (e.g., by clicking on https://127.0.0.1:8443/createUserVC for the Verifier and on https://127.0.0.1:8443/createIdentity for the Identity Provider) and to consent the communication.

 ## Usage